 - Once the eggplants are golden brown, remove from the pan and set aside.

-- Return the onions to the pan and add tomato paste and salt and toss for 2 minutes over medium heat to blend in and bring out the flavor of the tomato paste.
+- Return the onions to the pan and add tomato paste, salt and pepper, and toss for 2 minutes over medium heat to blend in and bring out the flavor of the tomato paste.

 - Add water, Ghooreh and the tomatoes, cover and bring to a gentle boil.
 Reduce heat and cook for 15 minutes.